trevorzimmerman/trevorzimmerman.github.io/pages/university/cs7267-diabetic-retinopathy.md

 - Classified diabetic retinopathy images into 5 severity classes using the IDRiD dataset (516 images).
 - Retrained InceptionV3 multiple times and combined predictions across runs.
 - Achieved over **90% accuracy** on the test set.
-- Results included confusion matrices, probability tables, and accuracy graphs.
+- Results include confusion matrices, probability tables, and accuracy graphs.

+## Methodology

+- The CNN is retrained 11 times: once on all classes and 10 times on combinations of 2 classes.
+- Predicted probabilities from each retraining are summed to produce a final probability matrix for classification.
+- Each sample is assigned the class with the highest total probability.
+- Misclassifications usually occur in smaller classes; the correct class is often the second-highest probability.
+- Output includes a detailed Excel file (`PredictionResults.xlsx`) when retraining is performed.

 ## Report